nielsenjared/nielsenjared.github.io/content/blog/advice-coding-bootcamp-students/index.md

 Algorithms provide a bounded environment in which to exercise (and acquire) programming chops.
 Unlike projects, which may take days or weeks, algorithms, in the best case, take only a few minutes, in the worst, a few hours.

-Think of it in terms of training for a marathon.
-A runner doesn't show up on race day and expect to win.
+A marathon runner doesn't show up on race day and expect to win.
 There were countless ‘pointless’ hours on treadmills and tracks in preparation for the event.

-You don’t need to be a mathematical whiz but you do need to feel comfortable thinking through the solution to a problem using a programming language.
 When applying for jobs, most of my students are given coding challenges.
 These challenges are basically algorithms or data structures disguised as story problems.
 If you can see through the noise, you can quickly implement an elegant solution.

 Practice makes practice.

 ### ...To Your Portfolio
 Start your own projects.

-Now.

-With what you know.

 Don’t wait until you feel ready.
 When you finally do feel ready, it will be too late.

-Don’t limit yourself to the homework and group projects assigned during the course.
 My most successful students started their own side projects and explored technology and concepts that we didn't have time to cover in class.
 They got obsessed.

 Let the bug bite you.